Ceroptresini

 Ceroptresini is a tribe of oak gall wasps in the family Cynipidae, and includes two genera: Ceroptres and Buffingtonella.
-All but one of the 22 species currently recognized are in Ceroptres.
+All but one of the 44 species currently recognized are in Ceroptres.
 Ceroptresini, containing only Ceroptres, was first proposed as a tribe in 2015, and Buffingtonella was included the tribe in 2019 when the genus was first described.
-Species in this tribe are believed to be inquilines in galls induced by other gall wasps but this has not been confirmed.
+Most known species in this tribe are inquilines in galls induced by other gall wasps, but some have been reared from gall midge galls.